apache/cordova-docs/docs/en/edge/guide/platforms/wp8/tools.md

          under the License.
 ---

-# Windows Phone Development Guide
+# Windows Phone Shell Tool Guide

 This guide shows how to use Cordova's set of platform-centered shell tools to develop Windows Phone apps for both versions 7 and 8.
 This